EmilHvitfeldt/smltar/docs/03_stopwords.md

 ## All stop word lists are context-specific

-Context is important in text modeling, so it is important to ensure that the stop word lexicon you use reflects the word space that you are planning on using it in.
+\index{preprocessing!challenges}Context is important in text modeling, so it is important to ensure that the stop word lexicon you use reflects the word space that you are planning on using it in.
 One common concern to consider is how pronouns bring information to your text.
 Pronouns are included in many different stop word lists (although inconsistently) but they will often *not* be noise in text data.
-Similarly, @Bender2021 discuss how a list of about 400 "Dirty, Naughty, Obscene or Otherwise Bad Words" were used to filter and remove text before training a trillion parameter large language model, to protect it from learning offensive language, but the authors point out that in some community contexts, such words are reclaimed or used to describe marginalized identities.
+Similarly, @Bender2021 discuss how a list of about 400 "Dirty, Naughty, Obscene or Otherwise Bad Words"\index{language!obscene} were used to filter and remove text before training a trillion parameter large language model, to protect it from learning offensive language, but the authors point out that in some community contexts, such words are reclaimed or used to describe marginalized identities.\index{context!importance of}

 On the other hand, sometimes you will have to add in words yourself, depending on the domain.
 If you are working with texts for dessert recipes, certain ingredients (sugar, eggs, water) and actions (whisking, baking, stirring) may be frequent enough to pass your stop word threshold, but you may want to keep them as they may be informative.
 Throwing away "eggs" as a common word would make it harder or downright impossible to determine if certain recipes are vegan or not while whisking and stirring may be fine to remove as distinguishing between recipes that do and don't require a whisk might not be that big of a deal.